 Runner’s high is an intense feeling of elation following exercise.
 It is the result of chemical reactions in the brain and body during prolonged periods of exercise.

 Read on to find out more about what causes runner’s high and which hormones play a role, as well as the benefits of running.

 Runner’s high is an intense boost of happiness and pleasure following a prolonged period of exercise.
 During this experience, some people may also feel a reduction in levels of pain and stress.

 Depending on the person, the experience of runner’s high may occur 30 minutes into exercise or not until an hour after starting.
 This time frame is likely dependent on how regularly a person runs and their level of endurance.

 Although people typically associate the feeling with running, many other forms of aerobic exercise, such as cycling, swimming, and rowing, may offer a similar sensation.

-The reason for runner’s high is unknown, but an evolutionary theory regarding this experience suggests that it is a bodily function to increase a person’s chances of survival.
+The reason for runner’s high is unknown, but an evolutionary theory regarding this experience

 In prehistoric times, to get out of a dangerous situation, it was necessary for a person to escape quickly.
 It is possible that the positive sensation of runner’s high helped humans run longer and faster while masking the pain of exhaustion.